nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 We originally intended for this design to allow maximum flexibility for the user.
 If the user had entered something wrongly, it is possible to just use the command `edit`.
 However, this design could have an unintentional side-effect.

- For example, using the `find` command, `find t/numbers t/cheese` tries to find entries with either the tag `numbers` or `cheese`.
-Tag matching is case-insensitive, so it also tries to find `Numbers` or `CheEse`.
-Similarly, `delete-field t/numbers t/cheese` tries to delete entries with either the tag `numbers` or `cheese` or `Numbers` or `CheEse`
+ For example, using the `find` command, `find t/javascript t/react` tries to find entries with either the tag `javascript` or `react`.
+Tag matching is case-insensitive, so it also tries to find `Javascript` or `ReACt`.
+Similarly, `delete-field t/javascript t/react` tries to delete entries with either the tag `javascript` or `react` or `Javascript` or `ReACt`.

 There could be another conflicting meaning of the command.
-In this case, `find t/numbers t/cheese` tries to find "numbers" or "cheese". but the user could have intended to find the tag `numbers T/cheese`.
+In this case, `find t/javascript t/react` tries to find "numbers" or "cheese". but the user could have intended to find the tag `javascript T/react`.
 This could lead to some confusion.

+**Proposed Design Tweak**: Make prefixes for all commands with prefixes (`add`, `edit`, `find`, `delete-field`) case-insensitive.
+For example, `add n/Visa r/Software Engineer s/New d/2023-03-01 c/Considering to apply t/Payment` should have the same result as `add N/Visa r/Software Engineer s/New D/2023-03-01 c/Considering to apply t/Payment`, where `n/` and `N/` both refer to the company name field, and `d/` and `D/` both refer to the date field.
+A new internship entry will be successfully added.
+The new internship entry will have company name
+   `Visa`, role `Software Engineer`, status `New`, deadline of application `2023-03-01`, comment `Considering to apply`, and tag `Payment`.
+The View Panel displays the information for this new internship entry, and a success message is displayed in the Result Display.

-**Proposed Design Tweak**: Make prefixes case-insensitive.
-For example, `find t/numbers t/cheese` should have the same result as `find T/numbers T/cheese`.
-This would remove the confusion as substrings such as `T/` or `c/` cannot be entered in any of the fields.
+This would address the above problem.
+For example, `find t/javascript t/react` should have the same result as `find T/javascript T/react`.
+This would remove the confusion as substrings such as `T/` cannot be entered in any of the fields.

-Alternatively, we propose to implement a warning if strings such as ` T/` is detected in the user input.
-It is unlikely user intended to add `numbers T/cheese` as a tag and if the user added such a tag by mistake, the remedy is for the user to edit it.

 <div style="page-break-after: always;"></div>